 Why should we rejoice every day, even when rejoicing is the furthest attitude from our minds?
 Because it brings glory to God!
 It causes us to get our minds off our circumstances and focus on the big picture of what’s to come.
 It changes our perspective to think about all our blessings when our feelings want to guide us to the negative side of life.
 Why should we rejoice every day?
 Because it’s a witness of Christ within us.

-Recently I was blessed to pray with a young Muslim lady to receive Christ.
+I have a friend who lives in a Muslim country and was a Muslim.
+A few years ago, I was blessed to pray with this young Muslim lady to receive Christ.
 I thought about how her life would change now that she was a Christian.
-I thought about how she would learn and seek God, but I was looking at her situation through my culture’s eyes.
+I thought about how she would learn and seek God, but I looked at her situation through my culture’s eyes.
 A culture where Christianity was quite common.
 A culture where being a Christian costs us nothing!
-No real persecution, no rejection, or threat of death.
-However, a few weeks later when a young girl was being baptized, I was a bit shocked when she was so excited and started to clap as the girl was entering the water.
+No real persecution, rejection, or threat of death.
+However, a few weeks later, when a young girl was being baptized, I was a bit shocked when she was so excited and started to clap as the girl was entering the water.
 She stopped herself before she made too much noise because she realized she was the only one showing excitement.
-At the end everyone, as was customary, clapped, and she joined in with heartfelt excitement.
+At the end, as was customary, everyone clapped, and she joined in with heartfelt excitement.
 I finally got it!
 She understood what it meant to proclaim Christ as Lord and Savior.
 For her, as it should be for us, being a Christian meant living a life of sacrifice, possibly even giving her life.
 It meant being joyful deep within herself.
-I pray she never adapts to our culture and becomes so reserved that she loses the childlike faith that keeps her keep rejoicing.
+I pray she never adapts to our culture and becomes so reserved that she loses the childlike faith that keeps her rejoicing.
+Now, she has returned to her homeland and needs our prayers.

 How can we rejoice every day?
 We keep the reality of the cross fresh in our minds.
 Knowing what our salvation costs God the Father and His Son should give us joy and hope that can’t be matched.
 Will we always be happy?
-No, because happiness is based on our circumstances, joy is based on a deep-rooted relationship that doesn’t change.
+No, because happiness is based on our circumstances; joy is based on a deep-rooted relationship that doesn’t change.
 That relationship is with Immanuel, God with us, and God in us.
 In John 15:11, Jesus is preparing them for his return to Heaven.
-The reason for this is to remind them of the truths He has spoken.
-Jesus said in John 16:22, that in Him we have joy that no one can take away.
+This is to remind them of the truths He has spoken.
+Jesus said in John 16:22 that in Him we have joy that no one can take away.

 John 15:11 “These things have I spoken unto you, that my joy might remain in you, and that your joy might be full.”